 Moderate sedation provides for patient comfort and cooperation during many types of office procedures, but its use is not without risks.

 The interchangeable terms “moderate sedation” and “conscious sedation” describe a drug-induced depressed level of consciousness.
 The patient is still able to respond purposefully to verbal commands either with or without tactile stimulation.
 The patient’s airway reflexes, spontaneous ventilation, and cardiovascular function are typically maintained without interventions—key benefits for the office setting.

 Moderate sedation occurs along the continuum of analgesia and anesthesia that ranges from minimal sedation to general anesthesia.
 CMS and the American Society of Anesthesiologists (ASA) define moderate sedation as analgesia (dulling pain) and not anesthesia (loss of consciousness).
-(See the ASA Continuum of Depth of Sedation: Definition of General Anesthesia and Levels of Sedation/Analgesia.)
+(For the ASA Continuum of Depth of Sedation: Definition of General Anesthesia and Level of Sedation/Analgesia.)

 Moderate sedation is achieved with oral or injectable medications that depress the patient’s level of consciousness, ease pain, reduce anxiety, and provide amnesia.
 These benefits, however, trigger additional risks to the patient.
 Closed malpractice cases reveal instances of patient harm when respiratory or cardiovascular functions were compromised by a deeper level of sedation than anticipated, inadequate monitoring resulted in unrecognized patient distress, or office staff was not trained or prepared to treat airway or medical emergencies.

 The following strategies can help prevent patient injury when providing moderate sedation in the office setting:

 Facility Licensure and Accreditation: Comply with federal, state, and local laws and regulations for an office-based facility.
 Maintain state licensure and obtain accreditation by a national or state accrediting body.

 Patient Evaluation: Perform and document a thorough pre-sedation evaluation that includes the patient’s medical, surgical, and anesthesia histories; a focused physical examination that incorporates the airway; a review of consultation and laboratory reports; a notation of allergies; and a review of current medications, including herbal, recreational, and over-the-counter medications.